-The School's pastoral care and student wellbeing policies and procedures are informed by the Pastoral Care Policy for Diocesan Systemic Schools.
-This policy is underpinned by the guiding principles from the National Safe Schools Framework (2011) (NSSF) that represent fundamental beliefs about safe, supportive and respectful school communities.
+The School's pastoral care and student wellbeing policies guidelines and procedures are informed by the Pastoral Care Policy for Diocesan Systemic Schools.
+This policy is underpinned by the guiding principles from the National Safe Schools Framework (2013) (NSSF) that represent fundamental beliefs about safe, supportive and respectful school communities.
 These guiding principles emphasise the importance of student safety and wellbeing as a pre-requisite for effective learning in all Catholic school settings.
 The Pastoral Care and Wellbeing Framework for Learning for the Diocese of Broken Bay Schools System (the 'Framework') utilises the NSSF ensuring that diocesan systemic schools meet the objectives of the NSSF at the same time as meeting the diocesan vision for pastoral care and wellbeing.
-The framework includes ten pathways that are intended to assist school communities to create safe schools that foster wellbeing for learning and positive, caring relationships.
+The framework includes ten pathways that are intended to assist school communities create safe and supportive environments that foster positive relationships which enhance wellbing and learning for all students.
 Further information about this and other related policies may be obtained from the CSO website or by contacting the CSO.
+There were no changes made to this policy in 2017.